MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-roles-new-workspaces.md

 ms.service: powerbi
 ms.subservice: pbi-collaborate-share
 ms.topic: conceptual
-ms.date: 05/13/2022
+ms.date: 10/18/2022
 ms.custom: contperf-fy20q4
 LocalizationGroup: Share your work
 ---

 # Roles in workspaces in Power BI

 *Workspaces* are places to collaborate with colleagues and create collections of dashboards, reports, datasets, and paginated reports.
 This article describes the different roles in workspaces, and what people in each role can do.
-Read more about [workspaces in Power BI](service-new-workspaces.md).
+For more information, see [workspaces in Power BI](service-new-workspaces.md).

-Creating a workspace?
-See [Create a workspace](service-create-the-new-workspaces.md).
+To create a new workspace, see [Create a workspace](service-create-the-new-workspaces.md).

 :::image type="content" source="media/service-roles-new-workspaces/power-bi-roles-access.png" alt-text="Screenshot of setting roles in the Access dialog of the workspace.":::

 Roles let you manage who can do what in a workspace, so teams can collaborate.
-Workspaces allow you to assign roles to individuals, and also to user groups: security groups, Microsoft 365 groups, and distribution lists.
+Workspaces allow you to assign roles to individuals, and also to user groups such as security groups, Microsoft 365 groups, and distribution lists.

-To grant access to a workspace, assign those user groups or individuals to one of the workspace roles: Admin, Member, Contributor, or Viewer.
-Here's how to [Give users access to workspaces](service-give-access-new-workspaces.md).
+To grant access to a workspace, assign one of the following workspace roles to a user group or individuals: Admin, Member, Contributor, or Viewer.
+For more information, see [Give users access to workspaces](service-give-access-new-workspaces.md).

 Everyone in a user group gets the role you've assigned.
 If someone is in several user groups, they get the highest level of permission provided by the roles they're assigned.
-If you nest user groups, all the contained users have permission.
-All of these capabilities, except viewing and interacting, require a Power BI Pro or Premium Per User (PPU) license.
-Read more about [licensing](#licenses) in this article.
+If you nest user groups and assign a role to a group, all the contained users get that role's permissions.
+All these capabilities, except viewing and interacting, require a Power BI Pro or Premium Per User (PPU) license.
+For more information, see [licensing](#licenses).

 ## Workspace roles